screwdriver-cd/meta-cli/README.md

 OPTIONS:
    --external value, -e value        MetaFile pipeline meta (default: "meta") --skip-fetch, -F                  Used with --external to skip fetching from lastSuccessfulMeta when not triggered by external job
+   --json-value, -j                  Treat value as json.
+When false, set values are treated as string; get is value-dependent and strings are not json-escaped
-   --json-value, -j                  Treat value as json --sd-token value, -t value        Set the SD_TOKEN to use in SD API calls [$SD_TOKEN] --sd-api-url value, -u value      Set the SD_API_URL to use in SD API calls (default: "https://api.screwdriver.cd/v4/") [$SD_API_URL]
+   --sd-token value, -t value        Set the SD_TOKEN to use in SD API calls [$SD_TOKEN] --sd-api-url value, -u value      Set the SD_API_URL to use in SD API calls (default: "https://api.screwdriver.cd/v4/") [$SD_API_URL]
    --sd-pipeline-id value, -p value  Set the SD_PIPELINE_ID of the job for fetching last successful meta (default: 0) [$SD_PIPELINE_ID]
+   --skip-store                      Used with --external to skip storing external metadata in the local meta

 ---
 NAME: